Are You Mentally Ill? Am I?

 What if…what if…what if … the list of anxiety-producing ‘what ifs’ is nearly endless, and can be very stressful.
 The personality who habitually lives in the world of ‘what if,’ is an excellent candidate for chronic anxiety, and falling into depression.
 No matter what happens, they are never happy, for they are too busy worrying.

-(“What ifs” are so counter-productive, that my karate instructor will not answer ‘what if’ questions, because it can derail the entire class session, as more students chime in with their own imagined scenarios.)
+“What ifs” are so counterproductive that my karate instructor will not answer those questions, because it can derail the entire class session, as more and more students chime in with their own imagined scenarios.

-So, what would happen if you decide to stop ‘what-iffing’ everything, and just be aware in the moment, and do what needs to be done right now.
-Remember this advice from the Dalai Lama:
+So, what would happen if you decide to stop ‘what-iffing’ everything, and just be aware in the moment, and do what needs to be done right now?
+I wager you'd find more peace in your life.

 It’s Time to End the Stigma